Nick works full time but his wife gave up her full-time job to work more flexibly to help support Louis.

 Louis still needs some support in the morning.
 Buttons are difficult for him, so school uniform is adapted with Velcro.
 He also needs help with breakfast as his hands are still quite shaky.

-* Photos of carers have been changed in the interest of privacy.
+* Identities and photos of carers have been changed in the interest of privacy.